l5h6y7lhy/Convolution_Layer_Acceleration/README.md

 These codes are from my final project of the parallel programming course at UIUC.
-Specifically, I use different optimization techniques to accelerate the convolution layer of LeNet, in CUDA.
+Specifically, I use different optimization techniques to accelerate the convolution layers of LeNet, in CUDA.
+The pseudocode of each convolution layer is as below.

 ```plaintext
 for b = 0 ..
 Batch                     // for each image in the batch